Chateau de Chinon, the fortress of Henry II of England

 This church was named after the wife of King Chlotar I (6th century), who often climbed the trail in order to visit an old hermit who lived in one of the caves.

-The cave was later enlarged with a chapel built over the hermit’s grave.
+A chapel was later built over the hermit’s grave.

 Finally, one of the most popular festivals of Chinon is the medieval market that takes place in the old city in August.